 - Loss of live video doesn’t necessarily mean the transmitter is out of control;

 - Pay attention to any APP warning (low battery, max power load, strong wind or sensor error);

 - In case of any sign of abnormality try to land immediately, even if it costs you a longer walk to bring it back.

 Often my friends are asking me why I do not fly over peoples like concerts or outdoor public events, I answer them that I believe that every object on the sky sooner or later needs to land – if you have luck it will be in a controlled way.
 I can take it if I crash a $399 drone, but I would not risk to heart anyone doing this, there is no footage to worth this.

-Of course, not all the crashes are a result of pilots error, this is were the flight logs come in the picture, they will help you proof to the manufacturer that it was about a hardware error.
-Drones are like any of your other electronic devices (phone, camera or computer), they can be damaged without any prior signal, so you should be always prepared for such situation!
+Of course, not all the crashes are a result of pilots error, this is where the flight logs come in the picture, they will help you prove to the manufacturer that it was about a hardware error.
+Drones are like any of your other electronic devices (phone, camera, or computer), they can be damaged without any prior signal, so you should be always prepared for such a situation!